StaffThe Emory Valley Center Staff

 Early Learning Center Director

 Terry has been employed with Emory Valley Center since 2012.
 Terry holds a Bachelor of Science in Interdisciplinary Studies and an Early Childhood Program Administrator Credential from Tennessee State University.
 Terry began working at Emory Valley Center as the Program Coordinator with the Early Learning Center and is now the Program Director.
-As the Early Learning Center Director, Terry is responsible for ensuring that the Early Learning Center provides an inclusive and high quality learning environment characterized by family-centered services; Training and supervising the Early Learning Center staff; supporting the staff in the implementation and maintenance of National Association for the Education of Young Children (NAEYC) accreditation standards, Department of Human Services (DHS) licensing regulations and the Tennessee Stars Licensing System and the Center for the Social and Emotional Foundations of Early Learning practices.
+As the Early Learning Center Director, Terry is responsible for ensuring the Early Learning Center provides an inclusive and high quality learning environment characterized by family-centered services; training and supervising the Early Learning Center staff; supporting the staff in the implementation and maintenance of National Association for the Education of Young Children (NAEYC) accreditation standards, Department of Human Services (DHS) licensing regulations and the Tennessee Stars Licensing System and the Center for the Social and Emotional Foundations of Early Learning practices.

 Craig has been employed with Emory Valley Center since 2008.
 Craig has a Bachelor’s Degree in both Business and Accounting.
 Craig worked 5 years as direct support staff for children up to 18 yrs. old in a residential setting as well as in their homes.
 He worked 10 years in the Finance Industry in roles ranging from collections to Branch Manager.
 In Craig’s current position as Controller, he manages the daily operation of the Finance department including Accounts Payable, Accounts Receivable, Finance and HUD clerks as well as the IT department.